 We live in a complex society that some individuals feel excluded from.
 We believe that all people should be able to attend a yoga class.
-Yoga heals and yet sometimes the people who need to recover the most are the least likely to attend a yoga studio.
-We aim to address this inequality and build resilience.
+Yoga helps us to heal, yet often the people who need to recover the most are the least likely to attend a studio.

-We take a person-centred approach that gives respect and dignity to those in our care during the class.
-We have Safeguarding and Equal Opportunities policies in place.
-Teachers doing regulated work have PVG Scheme membership.
+We take a person-centred approach that respects and offers dignity to those in our care.
+Safe-guarding and Equal Opportunities policies are in place.
+Teachers and facilitators undertaking regulated work have PVG Scheme membership.